Hridayesh007/ShadowFox/README.md

 | `task6_dictionary.py` | Expense Tracker & Tuples | Key-value pairs, List comprehensions |

 ## 🎥 Proof of Work (POW)
-As per the internship requirements, video explanations and screenshots of these tasks have been shared on my **LinkedIn profile**.
+As per the internship requirements, screenshots of these tasks have been shared on my **LinkedIn profile**.

 ---
 *Developed by Puttamraju Krishna Hridayesh Kumar*